smlCoolman/SML-PDFfiller/README.md

 Each row creates a new PDF file with the name Output(Column number) It is used when you have to fill out a lot of the same PDF from an Excel file Right now you have to change the code to match the PDF fields.
 I want to make it where it automatically gets the field names from the column headers

+I created this in Google Colab using Python so if you use it you will have to upload the files to the Colab Notebook